akabza/VE.bus-SMA-Sunny-Home-Manager-service/README.md

-# SMA Sunny Home Manager interface to VE.bus
+# VE.bus SMA Sunny Home Manager service

 This project was inspired by the idea to use an existing SMA Sunny Home Manager 2.0 (SHM) as energy meter for a Victron Energy GX device, e.g. Venus OS running on a Raspberry Pi.